waa/mtx-changer-python/README.md

 drive_device              The drive's /dev/nst#, or /dev/tape/by-id/*-nst, or /dev/tape/by-path/* node.
-                          Or, the destination slot for the transfer command. drive_index               The zero-based drive index. jobid                     Optional jobid.
-If present, it will be written after the timestamp to the log file. jobname                   Optional job name.
+                          Or, the destination slot for the transfer command. drive_index               The zero-based drive index. jobname                   Optional job name.
 If present, it will be written after the timestamp to the log file.

 -h, --help                Print this help message